lsst/obs_lsst/README.md

-# obs_lsstCam
+# obs_lsst
-A repository to hold the description for the LSST 3.2 GPix camera
+A repository to hold the description for the LSST 3.2 GPix camera and other cameras which use LSST CCDs